FriendsOfSymfony/FOSElasticaBundle/doc/setup.md

 In this example, an Elastica index (an instance of `Elastica\Index`) is available as a service with the key `fos_elastica.index.app`.

-You may want the index `app` to be named something else on ElasticSearch depending on if your application is running in a different env or other conditions that suit your application.
+You may want the index `app` to be named something else on Elasticsearch depending on if your application is running in a different env or other conditions that suit your application.
 To set your customer index to a name that depends on the environment of your Symfony application, use the example below: